Research

 Measuring AI Success at 90 Days, 6 Months, and 12 Months: A Mid-Market Measurement Framework

 The data is stark.
-The NBER surveyed 5,956 executives across the US, UK, Germany, and Australia (February 2026) and found that 89% report zero measurable AI imp
+The NBER surveyed 5,956 executives across the US, UK, Germany, and Australia (February 2026) and found that 89% report zero measurable AI impact on labor productivity.

 March 2026